matrix-org/matrix-spec-proposals/proposals/1717-key_verification.md

 Properties:

-- `method` (string): the verification method to use.
+- `method` (string): Required.
+The verification method to use.
-- `from_device` (string): The device ID of the device starting the verification process.
+- `from_device` (string): Required.
+The device ID of the device starting the verification process.
-- `transaction_id` (string): an identifier for the verification process.
+- `transaction_id` (string): Required.
+An identifier for the verification process.
 If this message is sent in reponse to an `m.key.verification.request` event, then it must use the same `transaction_id` as the one given in the `m.key.verification.request`.

 Key verification methods can define additional properties to be included.